brett8883/DJI_Super-Patcher/readme.md

 1. Ensure the prerequisites above are met

-2. Download or clone the entire repository form GitHub brett8883/DJI_Super-Patcher
+2. Download or clone the entire repository or click here https://github.com/brett8883/DJI_Super-Patcher/archive/master.zip
   - Be sure to keep all files in original folders

 3. Double click the file called “auto_install.bat”